apache/mesos/docs/c++-style-guide.md

 ### Class Format
 * Access modifiers are not indented (Google uses one space indentation).
-* Constructor initializers are indented by 2 spaces (Google indents by 4).
+* Constructor initializers are indented by two spaces (Google indents by four).

 ### Templates
 * Leave one space after the `template` keyword, e.g. `template <typename T>` rather than `template<typename T>`.

 ### Function Definition/Invocation
-* Newline when calling or defining a function: indent with 4 spaces.
+* Newline when calling or defining a function: indent with four spaces.
 * We do not follow Google's style of wrapping on the open parenthesis, the general goal is to reduce visual "jaggedness" in the code.
 Prefer (1), (4), (5), sometimes (3), never (2):

 ~~~{.cpp}